Joseph-ljx/MP_CaseStudy/README.md

 ### Local development

-Start the API server with `npm run start`.
+Start the API server with `npm run server`.
 This starts the backend server at http://localhost:3000.

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - The page will reload if you make edits.
-You will also see any lint errors in the console.
+You may see some lint error in the console log.

 ### Docker

-- Build server for deployment
-  - run `npm run preserver`
 - Build react app
   - run `npm run build`
 - View existing docker images